 A change in status: In 1965, the school achieved university status and became Central State University.

 University leaders: Charles H. Wesley was the first president of Central State University.
 He served from 1947 to 1965.
-In 2012 Dr. Cynthia Jackson-Hammond, became the current university president.
+Dr. Jack Thomas took office as the ninth president of Central State University on July 1, 2020.

 Tornado devastates the university: A tornado destroyed more than 80 percent of the campus on April 3, 1974.
 Four people were killed and more than 20 others were injured.
 Thirteen buildings were destroyed and 29 others damaged.
 The damage amounted to $30 million.

 Spirituals, gospel and jazz: The internationally acclaimed CSU chorus performs in many styles including African American spirituals, gospel and jazz.
-The group performs locally with the Dayton Opera and the Dayton Philharmonic as well as taking part in European tours and appearing at the White House.
+The group has performed locally with the Dayton Opera and the Dayton Philharmonic as well as taking part in European tours and appearing at the White House.

 Gardens symbolic for students: The Sunken Gardens serve as the heart of campus.
 Each fall, entering freshman march though the gardens during a candlelight ceremony.
 Graduating seniors proceed through the sunken gardens on their way to commencement.